Frederick

-‘What matters’ is growth for Carbon Valley town
+Growth is ‘what matters’ for Carbon Valley town

-It’s no wonder.
-The town’s slogan is “Built on What Matters,” and what matters to Frederick is its quality of life, expanding economy and rich history.
+FREDERICK — “Built on what matters” is the town slogan in Frederick, and what matters to Frederick is its quality of life, expanding economy and rich history.

-A new 123,000-square-foot King Soopers grocery store is coming to the Silverstone Marketplace.
-Much like the Fred Meyer stores familiar to residents of the Pacific Northwest, the expanded format of King Soopers’ new Frederick store will sell clothing and home goods in addition to groceries.
+Phoenix-based Evergreen DevCo Inc. recently wrapped up a project that adds to the city’s retail mix.
+The newly complete 35-acre Silverstone Marketplace in Frederick is anchored by a 123,000-square-foot King Soopers grocery store that opened in May.
+Much like the Fred Meyer stores familiar to residents of the Pacific Northwest, the expanded format of King Soopers’ new Frederick store sells clothing and home goods in addition to groceries.

 In 2022, Hirsh Precision Products Inc. decided to move many of its operations to a new facility in Frederick.
 The 65,000-square-foot location represents 28 new jobs for the manufacturer.
 Hirsh specializes in aerospace, medical and scientific technology.